petyadimitrova-data/ecommerce-analytics-engineering/README.md

 One of the biggest takeaways from this project has been learning that Analytics Engineering is as much about architecture and engineering decisions as it is about SQL.

-Designing reusable models, choosing the right level for business logic, documenting decisions, and balancing enterprise patterns with project scale have all been valuable learning experiences.
+Designing reusable models, choosing the appropriate layer for business logic, documenting architectural decisions, implementing semantic models, and balancing enterprise patterns with portfolio-scale solutions have all been valuable learning experiences.

 ---

 # Current Status

-🚧 Final Project Polish

-Completed:
+🚧 Dashboard & Reporting (In Progress)

+## Completed

 - Data ingestion
 - Layered dbt architecture
 - Dimensional warehouse
 - Automated data quality testing
-- Documentation
+- Engineering documentation
-- dbt Docs
+- dbt Docs and lineage

-Remaining work:

-- Reporting layer
+- Power BI environment
+- Power BI semantic model
+- Foundational DAX measures

+## In Progress

+- Business KPI development
 - Interactive dashboards
+- Executive reporting

+## Remaining

+- Dashboard refinement
 - Final documentation polish
+- Portfolio completion

 ---